 You enjoy occasionally supervising undergraduate students on topics related to your research.

-Bonus skills for this application are considerable experience in quantum-chemical or materials simulations or high-performance computing.
+Bonus skills for this application are considerable experience in sustainable software engineering or high-performance computing.

 The activities of the MatMat group revolve around understanding modern materials simulations from a mathematical point of view – and to come up with ways to make such simulations faster and quantify their errors.
 You will become part of a young and energetic team, fully integrated with both the mathematics and the materials institutes as well as multiple cross-disciplinary initiatives, such as the NCCR MARVEL.
 Within the proposed topic you will be able to bring in your prior expertise, but also be able to get to know the exciting theory and practice of material modelling.
 EPFL's main campus is beautifully located at the lake Geneva shore hosting a stimulating community of interdisciplinary-minded researchers.
 Funds to disseminate your work at suitable conferences as well as potential visits to our international network of collaboration partners are provided.

-The position will be a fixed-term position (CDD) for initially 18 months.
+The position will be a fixed-term position (CDD) for initially 2 years, renewable on a one-year basis.
 Further extensions depend on progress and the funding situation.
 For more information on working at EPFL see also the website on current employment conditions.

-Screening of candidates is done on a rolling basis until a suitable candidate has been found.
-The expected starting date is the first half of 2025.
+Screening of candidates will start on 1st February 2025 and continue until a suitable candidate has been found.
+The expected starting date is the first half of 2025, but can be negotiated.

 [1] | J. Wu, M. Poloczek, A. Wilson, P. Frazier.
 Bayesian Optimization with Gradients.
 NeurIPS (2017). |